How long do weed cravings last?

 This is the most intense phase for many people.
 Cravings often show up around familiar routines: after work, before bed, when bored, or when stressed.
 They can feel frequent because the old cues are still everywhere while the new recovery pattern is still weak.

 This is also when it helps most to plan ahead rather than rely on willpower.
 Expecting urges makes them less shocking.
+If you want the next stage mapped out more directly, this guide explains when weed cravings stop and when they usually start feeling easier.

 For many people, cravings are still present but less dominant.
 Instead of feeling constant, they become more situational.
 You may still get strong spikes, but you start seeing more recovery windows between them.